DrLex0/quake-frogbots/waypoint/README.md

    - The next marker you touch will be linked.
 If there is any risk of activating the wrong marker on the way, first press `MOUSE2` again to temporarily disable CoMM.
    - Move to marker _y_.
 If you didn't disable CoMM, the link will be made instantly.
 Otherwise you again need to `MOUSE2`.
    - Once a path has been added, CoMM disables itself, but marker _x_ remains set as static active marker.
 You can then either make another path from _x_ to a different marker by moving to it and again using `MOUSE2`; or you can deselect _x_ by pressing `TAB` or `G`.
-   - Avoid making paths _towards_ spawn points or one-way teleport destinations, use one-way mode to only go away from them, _because telefrag._
+   - Avoid making paths _towards_ one-way teleport destinations, see remarks below.
+Same for spawn point markers not worth running towards because they are somewhere in a corner.
    - Ensure every marker that can be reached in any way (even if only by being flung around by an explosion), has at least one outgoing path, otherwise the bot may get stuck on it.
+   - Do not make regular paths towards markers high up in the air.
+See the Troubleshooting section for more details.
    - If you added a path by mistake, you can remove it with _disconnect mode,_ see below.

    ![Showing path info](images/paths.jpg)